pubvis-GOSH/project_management/meeting_notes/meetings.md

 # Illustrations
 - The avatar shadows still need to be investigated,
   - Dave wants to finish off the body types first and then pick up the shadows issue,

+# Side on view
+- Is it possible to have a side-on version of the illustrations, especially for things like breast development,
+- We need to evaluate if we have time and budget for this,
+- AL said it would be very beneficial to have this,
+- The side-on could just be a contour or outline, might not need to be full-featured (e.g. skin tones etc.),
+- Dave will make the illustrations anyway, and then if we have time later in the year we can implement it into the app,
+- We can evaluate how we are getting on around March time,

+# Meeting schedule
+- Dave said he probably will only be able to make every-other weekly meeting,
+- Everyone else is with weekly meetings,
+- Fine to have smaller meetings in the week if needed too,

 # Authentication and authorisation flow
 - JH made progress on building the backend to allow researchers to make an account and then create participant accounts,